 The supervisory committee plays a crucial role in doctoral studies.
 The committee assists the student in developing and carrying out a program of study and executing the dissertation.
 Proposed committee members are given a copy of the student's prospectus and must approve the complete degree plan, as noted above.
-After reviewing the student's qualifications and program of study, committee members indicate their approval by their signature on the degree plan.
+After reviewing the student's qualifications and program of study, committee members indicate their approval by their signature on the degree plan and the supervisory committee form.